josecoelhomelo/edenred-transactions/README.md

 npm install edenred-transactions
 ```

-After installed, import it into your project;
+After installed, import it into your project:
 ```js
 import edenred from 'edenred-transactions';
 ```